Saffron-Hokage/Dashboards/ReadMe.md

 ## Contributing

 Contributions are welcome!
-If you'd like to add your own visualization or improve existing ones, please follow the guidelines in [CONTRIBUTING.md](contributing.md).
+If you'd like to add your own visualization or improve existing ones.

-## License

-This repository is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---